Register of beneficial owners: how and when to register?

 Who is the beneficial owner (owner)

-This is often quite clear (e.g. when a company has only one owner).
+This is often quite straightforward (e.g. when a company has only one owner).
 In many cases, however, multiple owners are involved in ownership and decision-making.

 Are you solving a similar problem?